focallocal/fl-maps/README.md

 [![Build Status](https://travis-ci.org/focallocal/fl-maps.svg?branch=master)](https://travis-ci.org/focallocal/fl-maps)
 Focallocal Gathering Map and Brighter Tomorrow Map
 ====================

-*Because organising social events to make our communities happier, and supporting people who are homeless in your local community, should both be as simple as ordering pizza.*
+*Because organising social events to make our communities happier, and supporting people who are homeless in your local community, should both be as simple as ordering pizza*

 Usage
 -----
 1. Go to http://gather.focallocal.org or http://brightertomorrowmap.com